Hire me

 hurray, plurrrr.com was available.

-Used a simple makefile tutorial to create a small Makefile
+Used a simple makefile tutorial to create a small Makefile that generates the pages

-and uploads the local version of this
+for this site via tumblelog.pl and uploads the local version of this

-site using rsync
+site using rsync.

 Used advice in this guide to hosting static websites to configure the NGINX webserver that hosts this tumblelog.